 That’s the way you can optimize the storage space on your macOS device, ensuring all the useless files stay away.
 From what I have experienced, it works as expected in terms of getting rid of redundant data.

 More Hands-On Guides to Explore:

 - How to Convert PDF to Word on Mac For Free

-- Virus on Mac: What You Need to Know and How to Protect your Mac
+- Virus on Mac: Things You Need to Know

 - How to Convert HEIC to JPG on Mac

 What’s your take on the macOS built-in storage cleaner?
 Share your thoughts in comment section.